Stable classification of 4-manifolds with 3-manifold fundamental groups: Stable diffeomorphism classification from bordism groups

 The next lemma may be of some independent interest.

 \begin{lemma} Suppose $X$ is an $n$-dimensional Poincar\'e complex with a CW structure that has precisely one $n$-dimensional cell.
 Let $\varphi\colon S^{n-1} \to X^{(n-1)}$ be the attaching map of this cell.
-Then the Spivak normal fibration of $X$ is trivial if and only if $\varphi$ is stably null homotopic. \end{lemma} \begin{proof} Denote the Spivak normal fibration of $X$ by $SF(X)$.
-From the uniqueness property of the Spivak normal fibration of an $n$-dimensional Poincar\'e complex \cite{Spivak} and \cite[Definition 3.44 and Theorem 3.46]{luecksurgery}, it follows that $SF(X)$ is trivial if and only if there exists a $k \geq 0$ and a map $e\colon S^{k+n} \to S^k \wedge X$ such that the composite
+Then $\varphi$ is stably null homotopic if and only if the Spivak normal fibration of $X$ is trivial. \end{lemma}

+\begin{proof} Denote the Spivak normal fibration of $X$ by $SF(X)$.
+From the uniqueness property of the Spivak normal fibration of an $n$-dimensional Poincar\'e complex \cite{Spivak} and \cite[Definition 3.57 and Theorem 3.59]{luecksurgery}, it follows that $SF(X)$ is trivial if and only if there exists a $k \geq 0$ and a map $e\colon S^{k+n} \to S^k \wedge X_+$ such that the composite